A Problem Shared is a Problem Halved - Are You Listening Actively?

 Solutions and advice are not always necessary so don’t feel you have to offer them, sometimes what someone needs most is to feel listened to, to know you respect and value them and what they are sharing.

-Here are some tips to help you practise active listening:
+Here are some tips to help you actively listen:

 Make eye contact - focus and concentrate on what is being said, close your laptop and put down your phone so you can pay full attention to the other person.